desenfirman/machine-learning-zoomcamp/.__CAPSTONE_1/README.md

 ## Problem Description
 Global Summary of the Day is one of the famous dataset in the BigQuery public data.
 This public dataset was created by National Oceanic and Atmospheric Administrator (NOAA) and it consists of daily weather elements collected from over 9000 stations in different region of country.
 This data includes mean value of daily temperatures, sea level pressure, wind speed, precipation and many more metric.
 The data also includes the column `fog, rain_drizzle, snow_ice_pellets, hail, thunder, tornado_funnel_cloud` which represent the occurence of event related to weather that reported during the day.

 In this project, we will use this dataset to predict if the current day will be raining or not.
-We will use the weather performance in the **last 7 days** from the GSOD data to predict the column `rain_drizzle`.
+We will use the weather performance in the **last 7 days** from the GSOD data to predict if there is a **sign of rain or drizzle** during the day (the column `rain_drizzle`).
 Since the dataset is in form of daily performance, it will be needed to perform a feature-engineering to make the last 7 days metric is available as a feature during the training and inferencing. (eg: day-1, day-2, day-n)

 ## Problem Scope

 The machine learning model will use the data only from station id **'967450'**, which is the **JAKARTA/OBSERVATORY - INDONESIA** Station.
-The data that will be used is data started from **2017** to **2023**.
+The data that will be used is data started from **2013** to **2023**.
 The selected features for this problem are:

 Identifier:
 - date: represent the date of the current day